 • Stanford Hospitals and Clinics (Stanford, California)

 The M.A. degree is primarily a clinical degree.
 However, as a practicing clinician, it is important to be able to critically read and integrate information from professional journals.
-To promote this approach to life-long learning, all M.A. students are required to complete the Evidence-Based Practice Seminar.
+All M.A. students are required to complete the Evidence-Based Practice Seminar.
 This course provides an introduction to the design and conduct of research and evidence-based clinical practice in the field.

-Students also have the opportunity to pursue an M.A. thesis project under the direction of a member of the faculty.
+Students also have the opportunity to pursue an M.A. thesis project under the direction of a faculty member.
 CSD faculty engage in a wide range of research; see the our Research pages for more details.
 Examples of recently completed theses include: "Comparing Satisfaction with Social Networks of Adults with and without Aphasia," "Effects of Fitzmaurice Voicework on the Voices of Graduate Student Actors," and "Co-speech Gesture Integration in Hippocampal Amnesia."

-One strength of our program is the attention students receive from the large faculty, many of whom are nationally known, teaching courses and supervising in their primary areas of research and clinical interests.
+By keeping our graduate cohorts small, students receive ample one-on-one interaction with faculty, whether learning through coursework or mentorship in their primary areas of research and clinical interests.
 Faculty descriptions of professional interests, contact information and photos are under the People pages.

 Many graduate students become active members of the UI NSSLHA group.
 Our departmental group has consistently earned GOLD chapter honors from ASHA, due to its work in advocacy, philanthropy, and professional development.
 Students have the opportunity to attend the state ISHA convention during their first Fall semester in the program and the ASHA convention during their second Fall semester.

-All graduate students are considered for funding, based on merit and availability of funds.
-Funding is awarded via tuition scholarships, research assistantships, or teaching assistantships.
-The Department strives to be able to provide at least one form of funding for each admitted graduate student at some point during the course of study.
+All MA-SLP students are considered for funding based on merit and availability of funds.
+Funding is awarded via tuition scholarships, research assistantships, and teaching assistantships.

 Department of Communication Sciences and Disorders